top of page

 ➤ Estrogen

 Estrogen plays a major role in shaping a woman's body.
-It encourages fat storage in the hips, buttocks, and thighs — often referred to as the gynoid fat pattern (aka “pear-shaped” body).
+It encourages fat storage in the hips, buttocks, and thighs, often referred to as the gynoid fat pattern (also known as the “pear-shaped” body).

-📌 Estrogen is not bad — in fact, it’s essential for female health, fertility, and bone protection.
-However, high levels (or imbalances) can lead to increased fat storage in the lower body, particularly the inner thighs.
+📌 Estrogen is not inherently bad; in fact, it’s essential for female health, fertility, and bone protection.
+However, high levels, or imbalances, can lead to increased fat storage in the lower body, particularly the inner thighs.

 Can Other Hormones Contribute?